 They can also help you with the following:

-- Find out more about any of the ways to pay your rent and service charge
+- Find out more about any of the ways to pay your service charge

 - Get advice on benefits you may be entitled to